Course Catalogue

 Download the Course Brochure for details.

-- To earn the Certificate in Professional Fundraising, you’ll need to complete 3 core modules and 3 elective modules
+- To earn the Certificate in Professional Fundraising, you’ll need to complete 3 core modules and 3 elective modules.

 - All modules—core and elective—can be purchased individually or as part of the full Certificate program

-- You can choose to complete the 3 core modules in either the eLearning or Blended format.
-Electives are available in eLearning format only
+- You can choose to complete the 3 core modules in either the eLearning or Blended Learning format

 Delivery